daluj/language-lovers/content/privacy.md

 - Opt out of non-essential cookies through our settings
 - Use browser extensions to block tracking

-## 9. International Data Transfers
+## 9. Cross-Border Data Transfers

-- Data may be processed in countries outside your residence
+- Data may be processed in countries outside Vietnam when necessary for service provision (e.g., cloud hosting)
-- We ensure adequate protection through appropriate safeguards
+- We ensure adequate protection through appropriate safeguards and contractual commitments
-- Standard contractual clauses used for international transfers
+- Where applicable, we implement standard contractual clauses and conduct transfer impact assessments
-- Compliance with applicable data protection laws
+- Compliance with Vietnam’s Personal Data Protection regulations and other applicable data protection laws

 ## 10. Children's Privacy